Saswata2k/US-Immigration-Analysis/README.md

 2. If the data is increased by 10x, we need to scale up our EMR configuration (expensive)
 3. If datasets are to be accessed by multiple users, it's better to have database in distributed environment.
 We use AWS EMR for the same purpose, to have a fault-tolerant, robust distributed data storage system using HDFS for faster operation.
+4. Please note, since we haven't integrated redshift component in the pipeline yet there will not be any primary key/foreign key.
+However we will define them in the schema for future use.